Misfits-Rebels-Outcasts/Nodef/documentation/ReverseCompositing.md

  # Reverse Compositing

  The auto chaining, or automatic preceding node referencing, behavior can be altered by the user by changing the properties of a node.
-For example, the node 4 (Color Correction) below can be modified to use node 1 as the input instead of the automatically assigned preceding node.
+For example, node 4 (Color Correction) below can be modified to use node 1 as the input instead of the automatically assigned preceding node.

      1. Read media       (none)  >
      2. Premult          (1)     >